-Mr. Tokarz has been a director of the Company since its organization in September 1987.
-He has been a member of The Tokarz Group L.L.C. since prior to 2003.
-Mr. Tokarz is a director of Conseco, Inc., MVC Capital, Inc., Mueller Water Products, Inc., and Walter Industries, Inc. Mr. Tokarz is Chairman of the Compensation Committee, and a member of the Executive Committee, of the Board of Directors.
+Mr. Tokarz has been a member of The Tokarz Group L.L.C. since prior to 2005.
+Mr. Tokarz is a director of Conseco, Inc., Dakota Growers Pasta Companies, Inc. MVC Capital, Inc., Mueller Water Products, Inc., and Walter Industries, Inc.